-Also known as short-term therapy (typically 12-18 sessions), this fascinating work is characterized by a high volume of therapist activity and an attempt to work within a focus that links your presenting problem with past experience.
+Also known as short-term therapy, Brief Dynamic Therapy is characterised by a high volume of therapist activity and an attempt to work within a focus that links your presenting problem with past experience.
 One of the main benefits to short-term therapy is that it helps accelerate a positive change.

 In our therapy we will, after one or two sessions, create a focus.
 This unique focus allows us to observe how patterns unfold from the rich tapestry of your relationships, to reveal unconscious paradigms from your past.